akramescheba/Notes-management-app/README.md

 Download and install node.js

-Do the following command to check the version of node
+Do the following command to check the version of node.js
 ```bash
     node --version
 ```